 Unusual walks and alternative tours

 If you’re into having a fun experience—over accuracy—Bullshit Tours offer “a tour through an alternate London…that could have happened if Monty Python had been elected Queen.”
-Your guide will merrily bullshit you through London for free!
+Your guide will merrily bullshit you through London!
 Booking can be done online.

 Unseen Tours take you through hidden spots with a different perspective.
 It’s a social enterprise that hires homeless, ex-homeless or vulnerably housed tour guides to help them back into employment.
 Tours include the hidden side of Soho, Brick Lane, London Bridge, Covent Garden and Shoreditch.
 Select tours even let you bring pets along!
 You can book online.